damonreeve/hyde/data-enrichment.md

 1. The bidder needs to recognize the data in the bid request when making bids and target accordingly

 Bidder modification is outside of the scope of the Optimizer enrichment service.
 In the docs for specific data partners we've described best practice and examples.

+### Bidstream Optimizer

+Optimizer performs four primary functions

+1. Receives bid requests from suppliers
+1. Calls the enrichment cache to see if there is any data to enrich the bid request with
+1. Enriches the bid request with any data, generally as a new explicitly named data object in the `ext` object of the bid request
+1. Passes the bid request on to the bidder

 ### Data Partner